International trade in goods by enterprise size

 Before proceeding it is necessary to note that due to differences in the coverage of trade statistics and business registers it is not always possible to match the trading enterprises with enterprises in the business registers.
 Consequently, there remain a number of trading enterprises for which no size class is available.
 For that reason all figures and tables include numbers for the category 'unknown'.

-In this article first statistics for total trade in goods are presented, combining intra-EU to extra-EU trade, in Figure 1, Table 1 and Table2.
+In this article statistics for total trade in goods are presented, combining intra-EU to extra-EU trade, in Figure 1, Table 1 and Table 2.
 Figures 2 to 7 show statistics for intra-EU trade and, finally, Figures 8 to 13 show statistics for extra-EU trade.

 Figure 1 shows the share of SMEs (consisting of the three size classes micro, small and medium) in total trade (intra-EU + extra-EU).
-This share is calculated as the median value for the Member States.
-For importing enterprises this value remained almost unchanged at 98.7 % between 2012 and 2016.
-The value for exporting enterprises was almost 1 percentage point lower in 2012, but increased slightly from 97.8 % in 2012 to 98.0 % in 2016.
+This share is calculated on the basis of those Member States for which the data was available in all the years shown.
+Both for importing and exporting enterprises this value remained almost unchanged between 2012 and 2017.
+In 2017, the share for importing enterprises (98.5 %) was a little higher than that for exporting enterprises (97.8%).

 The shares for the number of importing enterprises and value of imports by enterprise size class are shown in Table 1.
 Shares for small and medium enterprises did not vary much across countries.
 In the share for the number of micro enterprises, there was more variation.
-It was below 50 % in Lithuania (39.0 %), the United Kingdom (47.4 %) and Bulgaria (48.0 %) but reached as high as 96.1 % in Belgium.
-The share for the number of large enterprises varied moderately from 0.3 % for Belgium to 4.7 % for the United Kingdom.
-However, there was more variation in the share of import values.
-It started at 13.4 % for Italy up to 60.7 % for Spain, but was more typically between 30 % and 50 %.
+It was around 50 % in Czechia (53 %), and Luxembourg (49 %) but considerably higher in Slovenia, Sweden (both 84 %) and the Netherlands (86 %).
+The share for the number of large enterprises was below 5 % for all Member States except Czechia.
+There was more variation in the share of import values of the large enterprises which was lowest in Cyprus (17 %) and highest in France (69 %).

 Intra-EU trade in goods by size class

-Large enterprises made up only 1.2 % of the number of enterprises in intra-EU imports in 2016 (Figure 2).
-They had 42.2 % of the value of imports which was slightly less than the trade in value of the SME's (45.7 %).
-Micro enterprises, although making up 71.8 % of the number of enterprises in intra-EU imports, had a share in the value of imports of only 14.4 %.
-Medium enterprises accounted for 4.2 % of the number of intra-EU importers, but contributed more with 19.3 % to the value of imports.
-For small enterprises, the shares in value (13.7 %) and number of enterprises (15.0 %) were close.
-For 7.7 % of enterprises, accounting for 11.9 % of the value of imports, no size class was available.
-Dividing the import values by the number of importing enterprises shows considerable differences in the average value of imports per enterprise.
-For large enterprises this was eight times as high as for medium enterprises and 41 and 185 times as high as for small and micro enterprises respectively.
+Large enterprises made up only 2.3 % of the number of enterprises in intra-EU imports in 2017 (Figure 2).
+They had 43.6 % of the value of imports which was slightly more than the 43.1 % of the SME's (combined micro, small and medium).
+Micro enterprises, although making up 54.1 % of the number of enterprises in intra-EU imports, had a share in the value of imports of only 11.2 %.
+For 0.7 % of the enterprises no size class could be established.
+These 'unknown' enterprises had the largest average imports per enterprise.

 For intra-EU exports, the contribution of large enterprises to the total value was even higher than for imports (Figure 3).
-They accounted for 46 % of the trade value, although they represented only 2 % of the exporting enterprises.
-The other three groups each had lower shares in value for exports than for imports.
-However, the exporting enterprises share in the number of small, medium and large enterprises were larger in exports than in imports.
-Only micro enterprises had a 10 p.p. smaller share (71.8 % in imports and 62.1 % in exports).
-Dividing the export values by the number of exporting enterprises shows considerable differences in the average value of exports per enterprise.
-The average export value was considerably larger for large enterprises.
-The ratios to medium, small and micro enterprises were 9, 55 and 124 respectively.
-In all four size classes these values were higher in exports than in imports.
+They accounted for 47.3 % of the trade value, although they represented only 3.7 % of the exporting enterprises.
+The other three groups each had lower shares in value for exports than for imports and in the case of the micro and small enterprises also smaller shares in the number of enterprises.
+Once again, the unknown enterprises had the highest average exports per enterprise.
+These average values per enterprise were higher for exporters than for importers in all size classes.

 Intra-EU trade in goods by size class at Member State level